cyrill-martin/parlament/README.md

 # The Swiss Parliament

-This repository contains the files for the Swiss National Council visualization available and described at [nationalrat.kmapper.com](http://nationalrat.kmapper.com/).
+This repository contains the files for the Swiss parliament visualization available and described at [parlament.kmapper.com](https://parlament.kmapper.com/).

 ## Dependencies